 BIOS setting Meaning Setting options Effect Boot-up Num-lock This option sets the status of the numeric keypad when the the Off Only the cursor functions of the numerical keypad are enabled. system is booted.
 On Numeric keypad is enabled.
 Typematic rate The key repeat function is set here.
 Slow Slow key repeat.
 Fast Fast key repeat.
-PS/2 mouse support Sets whether the PS/2 mouse port should Disabled Disables this function. be activated.
+PS/2 mouse support 2 mouse support Sets whether the PS/2 mouse port should be activated.
+Disabled Disables this function.
 Enabled Enables this function.
 Auto Automatic activation of the function if PS/2 mouse port is supported.